Pseudoglomeris magnifica (Magnificent Emerald Roach)

 Temperature:

 Most of the temperate Chinese strains of this species do best when kept in the 75-85F° range through Spring, Summer and much of Fall.
-However, they definitely need a winter diapause, normally starting in November and ending February, at around 60-65F° to thrive.
+However, they definitely seem to need a winter diapause, normally starting in November and ending February, at around 60-65F° to thrive.

 Breeding/Life cycle:

 Adult males can live for at least 5-7 months under optimal conditions, with females often living twice as long.
 Females gestate for around 1.5-2 months under optimal conditions, depending on clutch size, (however, gestation times can be doubled or even tripled if kept too cool, too humid, fed improperly, if not given enough ventilation, or if put through any number of other stressors).
-Normal sized litters contains roughly 15-20 nymphs, which then take 10-13 months to mature, depending on diet and temperature.
+Normal sized litters contain roughly 15-20 nymphs, which then take 8-12 months to mature, depending on diet and temperature.

 Newborn nymphs hang on to the undersides of females for at least one molt, and they don't seem to care whether the females they cling to are their birth mothers or not.
 They'll even cling to the undersides of males if their numbers are high enough.
 It seems L1 nymphs rarely survive if separated from adult females long term.

-This species can be sensitive to pest infestations, and likely high numbers of isopods and large prolific springtails, (like Coecobrya sp.
-"Tropical Pink", Entomobrya unostrigata, etc.).
+This species can be sensitive to pest infestations, and likely high numbers of isopods and large prolific springtails, (like Coecobrya cf. tenebricosa "Tropical Pink", Entomobrya unostrigata, etc.).
 Additionally, like Perisphaerus, this species doesn't eat it's shed skins, which are quite thick, so to keep things hygienic the top layer of substrate should probably be removed and replaced every now and then.